Kahoodol Barbecue Defined

 4. How life should be lived: When you are sitting outside, enjoying the great outdoors, a cold drink in hand, warm glow of the fire nearby and good company surrounding you, it’s impossible not to get the feeling that this is how life is meant to be lived.

 Before we move to much further this is not going to be a blog full of 47 recipes for the perfect rib sauce.
 Not really sure how there can be 47 perfect rib sauces but some sites seem to think that there are.
 Yes, there may be reference to a particular meal or a recipe now are then but that is not the point; the point is to provide you with the skills and ideas to take the “Kahoodol Barbecue” philosophy and to use it within your own context and with your own friends and neighbours.
-There are some techniques and cooking times included later (we do not what to kill anyone or ruin an event for the want of some simple rule and guidance but the philosophy is the true reason for the blog.
+There may be some techniques and cooking times included later (we do not what to kill anyone or ruin an event for the want of some simple rule and guidance but the philosophy is the true reason for the blog.

 I found a good WordPress article by “The Excitable Educator Outdoors” which talked about how fire brings people together.
 The article said that” Fire has an interesting magical way in which it draws people in a community closer together.
 In one way or another, people have an urge to start talking to people that they don’t often talk to, they break out in song, or start to story-tell with added impressionable atmosphere as they muse.